Collective purchasing - all you need to know

 Households signed up to the scheme will be notified of the chosen tariff and invited to switch.
 There is no obligation on them to do so and households should not be placed under any pressure to buy.

 In general, the more people the switch organiser can attract to its community, the greater its negotiating power will be.
 This means that larger communities will have more chance of getting access to market-leading deals.

 Once the collective tariff has been announced, households will be given a date by when they will need to decide whether to proceed.

 At this point it's a good idea to compare the collective tariff to those deals available on the open market.
 Although it might cost less than your existing tariff, it could be beaten by the cheapest energy deals available - so make sure you check.

 Before switching to any new tariff, consumers should read the tariff's terms and conditions.
 These will include how long the tariff is fixed for, the payment method, and whether you're required to manage your account online.

-When you are weighing up the pros and cons of an offer, don't forget to take into account any termination fee on your current tariff.
-If your existing price plan is fixed, you might have to pay a penalty if you switch before the fix expires.
+When weighing up the pros and cons of an offer, don't forget to take into account any termination fee on your current tariff.
+If your existing price plan is fixed, you might have to pay a penalty (usually a cash amount for each fuel - so, say, £30 or gas and £30 for electricity) if you switch before the fix expires.